Lecture Notes Of Class 15: Flexbox - Part 2

 Syntax:

-flex-wrap: value;
+cssflex-wrap: value;

-Possible Values of flex-wrap
+Possible Values of flex-wrap:

-: Flex items will wrap onto the next line, but in the opposite direction (from bottom to top for row direction, from right to left for column direction).
+nowrap(default): All flex items will be on one line, even if they overflow the container.wrap: Flex items will wrap onto the next line if necessary, maintaining their natural order.wrap-reverse: Flex items will wrap onto the next line, but in the opposite direction (from bottom to top for row direction, from right to left for column direction).

 Example: